Bruce Mahalski: Music

 Mahalski fronted several bands in the 1980s.
 In 1983 with Mike Weston he formed Crystal Zoom!, and they were joined in 1984 by Robin Murphy (bass) and Barry Blackler (drums), both from Dunedin band The Idles.
 Crystal Zoom! had two 1984 cassette releases, and in 1985 a single on the Flying Nun label called Dunedin Sound on 45, a medley of Dunedin bands set to the hand-clap disco beat well known from 1980s albums such as Hooked on Classics.
 Dunedin musicians Martin Phillipps and David Kilgour played their own compositions in the medley.
+Phillipps later asked Mahalshi to create cover art for The Chills' album Silver Bullets.

 Mahalski and Weston moved to Waiheke Island, Auckland in 1985 and reformed Crystal Zoom! with a new rhythm section.
 They began to experiment with four-track recording, incorporating masks, photography, and slide shows in their live performances.
 The band was less successful, and Mahalski moved back to Dunedin, reuniting with Robin Murphy and other former Idles to form Let's Get Naked.
 The first Let's Get Naked album, Something Like That (1987), was the third release of Dunedin non-profit label Rational Records.
 It included the minor hit 'Funky Dunedin'.

 Art

 When Crystal Zoom! moved from Dunedin to Auckland in 1985, Mahalski began drawing the strip cartoon Zak Water Buffalo, about a musician and music journalist, for BiFM magazine.
-The strips later appeared in Rip It Up and Otago University's Critic magazine, and Mahalski collected his cartoons in a self published compilation called Biohazard in 1990.
+The strips later appeared in Rip It Up and Otago University's Critic magazine, and Mahalski collected his cartoons in a self-published compilation called Biohazard in 1990.
 Mahalski has been exhibiting and selling art since 1996, exhibiting screen-printing, sculpture, painting, and photography.
 He is a lifelong pacifist and environmentalist, and both of these are themes in his art.

 "Sometimes I feel overwhelmed by my social conscience.
 I’m not talking about my love for humanity.
 It’s the world of nature that’s screaming in my ear."